×

 We asked people in Tartu if they could share any humorous cultural blunders they commited.
 They wrote:

 "It is important to be respectful of local customs and traditions when visiting Tartu.
 It is considered rude to be late for appointments or social engagements, so it is important to be punctual.
 It is also important to dress modestly and conservatively, as revealing clothing is considered inappropriate.
 Additionally, it is important to be aware of the local language and to avoid speaking loudly in public.
-Finally, it is important to be respectful of the local culture and to avoid making jokes or comments that could be seen as offensive," explained one foreigner living in Tartu, Estonia.
+Finally, it is important to be respectful of the local culture and to avoid making jokes or comments that could be seen as offensive," explained one person living in Tartu, Estonia.

 What are healthcare services like in Tartu?